 Harrison Ford gives his best on-screen performance in many years as Dodgers GM Branch Rickey, while relative newcomer Chadwick Boseman is tremendous as Jackie Robinson,

-Christopher Meloni (Leo Durocher) and John C. McGinley (Red Barber) deliver strong performances as well, with the entire cast capturing the raw emotion and unbridled hatred that divided America back in the late 1940s.
+Christopher Meloni (Leo Durocher) and John C. McGinley (Red Barber) also deliver strong performances, with the entire cast capturing the raw emotion and unbridled hatred that divided America back in the late 1940s.
 You really get a sense from this movie of what Robinson went through integrating the great America Pastime.

 The Natural is based on the 1952 novel written by Bernard Malamud and tells the enduring tale of a 35-year-old man, Roy Hobbs, played brilliantly by Robert Redford.
 A lot, especially towards the end of the movie, was changed from what was in the original book, but the movie is still outstanding.